dschalk/score2/README.md

 ### The Haskell Version
 I started with the chat example at github.com/wai/wai-websockets.
 It is Jasper Van der Jeugt 's websockets adapted to the warp web server.
 The routine work of the chat server is receiving messages from individual browsers and broadcasting them to all participants.
 The server also parses sign-in messages to make sure the format is correct and there are no duplicate player names.
 The server keeps a list of participants in a Haskell programming language container called an 'MVar', and replaces the list with a new, up-to-date list whenever there is a disconnect, score change, group membership change, or a new sign-in.

+#### Hosting
 Most hosting companies cannot host a Haskell website.
 I experimented with four prominent cloud hosting services and found Digital Ocean to be, by far, the easiest to use.
 Directing schalk.net to Digital Ocean was a breeze.
 Uploading the compiled binary of the Score application was easy.
 What I have is a virtual Ubuntu 14.04 box (called a "droplet") in the cloud.
 I can use it to serve traditional web pages with apache or nginx, or run compiled binary applications such as Score.
-After uploading the Score application, I easily ssh'd into my droplet and put a text file named "score.conf" in /etc/init.
+After uploading the Score application, I installed public and private keys and easily ssh'd into my droplet without using a passwrod.
+I put a text file named "score.conf" in /etc/init, along with similar files for the other three domains being served by the droplet, domains belonging to me and my two sons.
 My application binary is named "server" and my home directory is /root.
 Here is score.conf:

 ```
-env PORT=80
+env PORT=3000
 start on startup
 chdir /root
 start on runlevel [2345]
 exec /root/server